jerichodinozo/resume/README.md

 ### 4. Create a Markdown Resume
 Creating a Markdown resume is simple.
+According to Etter, using a lightweight markup language makes it simpler for individuals with limited technical background knowledge.
+Instead of using HTML, we will be using Markdown to create our resume.
 For this guide, we took an existing resume and converted it to the Markdown format.
 Be sure to use appropriate headings and lists when it is needed.

 #### 4.1.
 Save Markdown Resume
 Save your markdown resume and name it as "index.md"